wbridewell/arcadia/INSTALL_MAC.md

 Installing software
 =============================================

-1. Install the latest version of the Java Developers Kit.
+1. Install the latest version of the Java Developers Kit (version 19.x supported)
     1. This software is available from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html) for a variety of platforms.
 Supposing you've downloaded it to your downloads directory on macOS...
     2.  `cd ~/Downloads`
         `tar xf openjdk-<version>_osx-x64_bin.tar.gz`